haveno-dex/haveno/docs/deployment-guide.md

 # Deployment Guide

-This guide describes how to deploy a Haveno network by:
+This guide describes how to deploy a Haveno network:

-- Building Haveno
+- Build Haveno
-- Starting a Monero node
+- Start a Monero node
-- Building and starting price nodes
+- Build and start price nodes
-- Creating and registering seed nodes
+- Create and register seed nodes
-- Generating keypairs with privileges for arbitrators and developers
+- Generate keypairs with privileges for arbitrators and developers
-- Creating and registering arbitrators
+- Create and register arbitrators
-- Setting a network filter
+- Set a network filter
-- Building Haveno installers for distribution
+- Build Haveno installers for distribution
+- Manage services on a VPS (WIP)

 ## Build Haveno